 In 2001, Robert N. Habicht was named President/CEO, taking over for a retiring Marlene Gauer.
 He holds that position today.

 Strong community support has steadily grown the Foundation.
-We now have 135 separate funds, with new ones added every year.
+We now have over 135 separate funds, with new ones added every year.
 The largest single gift to the Foundation was transferred in 2016 from the estate of Walter E. Schirmer, Jr., son of one of the original founders of the Buchanan Area Foundation, which today is Michigan Gateway Community Foundation.
-In excess of $7 million, the gift funds the Buchanan Promise , a place based scholarship for graduates of Buchanan High School.
-The Foundation doubled in size with this gift, today holding endowment assets totaling more than $16 million.
+In excess of $8,000,000, the gift funds the Buchanan Promise , a place-based scholarship for graduates of Buchanan High School.
+The Foundation doubled in size with this gift, today holding endowment assets totaling more than $19,000,000.